PeaZip is focused on

 In other cases it is possible to browse the password protected archive,

-but the password will be required to extract files; in PeaZip's
+but the password will be required to extract the encrypted data; in

 file/archive browser you can enter the password clicking the proper